 Homes are financed in a fashion to ensure equity and affordability for the homebuyer:

 - 1st Mortgage with 0% interest and is payable over 30 years.

 - 2nd Forgivable Mortgage with a 0% interest.
 After the homebuyer has been in the home for 3 years, 10% of the 2nd mortgage is forgiven per year for each of the next ten years.
 Following 13 years, the 2nd mortgage is completely forgiven, thus giving the family a substantial amount of guaranteed equity in their home.

 - Revenue from mortgage payments is recycled back in to operations to build more homes.
 Current homeowners pay it forward so that other families can work to get a new home.

 Habitat Cabarrus builds approximately 6 homes per year.
 The affiliate has completed two subdivisions in Cabarrus County and is currently working on the completion of Magnolia Crossing; a 44-lot subdivision, located off McGill Avenue in downtown Concord.
 Additionally, Habitat Cabarrus is supporting the Logan Community in Concord, and the Carver Community in Kannapolis through our Neighborhood Revitalization efforts.

-Still in the trial stages, Habitat Cabarrus is working on a new Tiny Home project designed specifically for people with incomes in the 20-30% range of the area median income.
+Habitat Cabarrus has also completed two Tiny Home projects designed specifically for people with incomes in the 20-30% range of the area median income.